The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 If you’re thinking about applying for SSD benefits, working with a Social Security attorney or advocate can double your odds for approval the first time.
 That’s because appealing an initial denial only prolongs how long it takes to get disability benefits.

-Getting Approved for Disability Benefits
+Success Tips for Disability Benefits Approval

 While there may not be a concrete answer as to how long it takes for Social Security disability approval, there are ways to possibly speed up the process.